20 of the best things to do with kids in Townsville and beyond

 11. Texas Longhorns Wagon tour

-The tour comes with a cowboy drawl, hand pistols, stories, and J.R, the bull holding a world-record for the longest horns.
+The tour comes with a cowboy drawl, hand pistols, stories, and J.R the bull, the former world-record holder for the longest horns.

 12. Ice cream at Juliettes